-In order to make the transition into HI-201 as easy as possible, you will have work to do over the summer.
+To make the transition into HI-201 as easy as possible, please complete the following assignment over the summer.
 It should not take you all summer, but please do not wait until the last minute to begin the assignments.
-You will need to keep up with this over the next few months; be prepared to submit these on the first day of school.
-Your work will be graded regarding the accuracy and quality of your work.
-Additionally, be prepared for an assessment over this information the first two weeks of school.
-More information about these assessments will be given as we approach those dates.
+Be prepared to submit a hard copy of this on the first day of school.
+Your work will be graded based on the quality and accuracy of your responses.
+Additionally, be prepared for assessments (one geography quiz and one quiz covering Pre-Columbian American) over this information the first two weeks of school.
+The links required to complete this assignment can be accessed through the dual enrollment 'Summer Assignments' page of the school's website.
 If you have any questions as you work on this information, please feel free to email me at ebarry@princeave.org.
 I will try my best to respond as quickly as possible.
 I'm looking forward to working with and getting to know you next year!